biximilien/biximilien/README.md

 ### Hi friends and welcome to my Github profile

-I'm a professional software developer, currently working as a senior software developer at [Auxa Health](https://auxahealth.com).
+I'm a professional software engineer, currently working as a senior software engineer role at [Auxa Health](https://auxahealth.com).

-As an enthusiast, I love to spend time on my own software projects.
-This is typically how I stay on top of all the shiny new technologies.
+I love to spend time on my own software projects.
+This is typically how I stay on top of all those shiny new technologies.
 You can find most of my experiments in my git repositories.

+I'm always happy to connect with other tech enthusiasts, feel free to reach out on my e-mail.

 - 📚 Experienced Senior Developer profile with languages such as Ruby, Python, Go, JavaScript & TypeScript
 - 🌱 Currently learning Rust by experimenting with Tauri